sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide6.png)

 After an initial WebAssembly support prototype in Kotlin/Native leveraging the LLVM toolchain, the Kotlin team chose to introduce dedicated support for WebAssembly by targeting WasmGC in a brand new dedicated compiler.
-Kotlin/Wasm was born and reached experimental status early 2023, a few weeks ago.
+Kotlin/Wasm reached [experimental status](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained) in early 2023, a few weeks ago.

 ![](/images/wasmio23/slide7.png)